top of page

 Capacity: 20,000

-The Defenders play at Audi Field which is a 20,000-seat soccer-specific stadium in Buzzard Point in Washington, D.C.
+The Defenders play at Audi Field, which is a 20,000-seat soccer-specific stadium in Buzzard Point in Washington, D.C.
 It was designed to be the home stadium for the Major League Soccer team D.C.
 United.
-The stadium is also used by the Washington Spirit of the NWSL in select matches as well as other events.
+The stadium is also used by the Washington Spirit of the NWSL.

 The food may not be the cheapest stadium food out there, but the variety of options is beyond most stadiums we have ever seen.
 The food is curated by famed Chef José Andrés and is a spectacular reason to visit the stand as it is.

 Expect to find Arepas, Pupusas, and Gourmet Tortas concession stands along the concourse.
-My favorite is the Korean Beef Bulgogi Bowl.
+Our favorite is the Korean Beef Bulgogi Bowl and the aforementioned arepas.
+There may be some stands that are not open during Defender games, but we have often found that the variety is still very good.

 You will still find traditional favorites like hot dogs, burgers, pizza, fries, sodas, and/or domestic beers.
 A favorite in this category is the Half Smoke Dog.